Ghurtchu/lb/README.md

 ### Build Your Own Application Load Balancer
 https://codingchallenges.substack.com/p/coding-challenge-5

-Current implementation uses round robin logic for distributing requests.
+Current implementation uses round robin algorithm for distributing requests.

-Also, it periodically checks the health of servers and if one of them is dead it stops sending requests to it.
+Also, it periodically checks the availabilty of backends and stops forwarding requests to the unavailable servers.

-As soon as dead server's back up and running it will start sending requests to it.
+As soon as dead server is back and up & running it starts forwarding requests to it.

 Comprehensive testing instructions: